LukeMeszar/HybridObjectAutoencoders/README.md

 High frequency features (the details) were hard to capture and recreate.
 General shapes persisted in output images, but details did not.

 # Future Ideas
 It would be useful to classify at each point in the transformation to see where the network switches from one class to another, or completely fails.
 One method for impriving image quality would to be acquire higher-resolution data, or by investigating addition segmentation methods.
 Applying super-resolution mothods or more sophisticated upsampling techniques could also help to improve the results.

 # How to Reproduce

 Put the scripts to reproduce the project here

+To run the VAE models, use the following command: ./vae.sh $1 where $1 is either 0,1,2 and represents the datasets MNIST, CIFAR10, or CIFAR10 and Stanford Cars respectively.

 # Trained Models